bbauska/JS-Basics-Unlock/README.md

--   let: Introduced in ES6, ^q^ let allows developers to declare block-scoped variables, significantly improving code manageability by confining the variable\'s scope to the block in which it is declared.
+-   let: Introduced in ES6, ^q^ let allows developers to declare block-scoped variables, significantly improving code manageability by confining the variable&#39;s scope to the block in which it is declared.

 -   const: Also introduced in ES6, const is used to declare variables